 - Addressing public concerns promptly.

-- If you tripped on a pavement or other defect on a public highway such as a raised paving slab, exposed tree roots or a pothole.
-Pavement defects should be deeper or higher than 1-inch.
+- If you tripped on a pavement or other defect (generally deeper or higher than 1 inch) on a public highway, such as a raised paving slab, exposed tree roots or a pothole.

 - Injuries sustained in council-run leisure centres caused by damaged exercise equipment.